 Studying herbal medicine

 Plant medicine works on many different levels and so can be applied in different ways.
 This is something that orthodox medicine struggles with.
-Often people in the west come to herbalism because they’ve tried orthodox methods but they are not finding health.
+Often people in the west come to herbalism because they’ve tried orthodox methods, but they are not finding health.
 Others come because they have always had a leaning towards more natural treatment.
-Still, herbalism isn’t easy to standardise as the whole plant medicine (as opposed to extracted constituents) seems to work differently on the body in different people.
-For example, some people react tearily to St. John’s wort while others applaud its uplifting qualities.
+Still, herbalism isn’t easy to standardise, as the whole plant medicine (as opposed to extracted constituents) seems to work differently on the body in different people.
+For example, some people react to St. John’s wort with tears and sadness while others applaud its uplifting qualities.
 It is because of this that scientific research is limited.
 However, there is research on plants that is readily available – it must be critiqued but we can learn so much from a blend of traditional and scientific knowledge.

 By studying herbal medicine you will find that you have the tools to enable you to choose how to further develop your health or plant studies, and you will be well equipped to use basic herbal remedies in the home.

 We hope you enjoy the course and getting to know the plants and the amazing remedies they each hold.